ClickHouse/dbt-clickhouse/README.md

 # Distributed materializations

-Note:  Distributed materializations experimental and are not currently included in the automated test suite.
+Notes:

-WARNING:
+- Distributed materializations are experimental and are not currently included in the automated test suite.

-To use distributed materializations correctly you should set **insert_distributed_sync** = 1 (or use as prehook) in order to have correct data while SELECT queries.
-Otherwise, downstream operations could produce invalid results if the distributed insert has not completed before additional updates are executed.
+- dbt-clickhouse queries now automatically include the setting `insert_distributed_sync = 1` in order to ensure that downstream incremental materialization operations execute correctly.
+This could cause some distributed table inserts to run more slowly than expected.

 ## Distributed table materialization